yvesgurcan/adventure/before.md

 "Ah, good question!"
 The man exclaims.
 "Well, I used to live in France.
 I was born and raised in the suburbs of Paris but my family roots are in Burgundy.
-My grandfather was a winemaker.
-How about you?
+My grandfather was a winemaker."

+"How about you?
 Where did you grow up?"

 - ["A winemaker?"](grandfather.md)